GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

       time extension.
 The trial will last for at least 6 months.

 {% Aside %}
-An earlier attempt was made to roll out warnings in Chrome 98, previously announced by this blog post.
+An earlier attempt was made to roll out warnings in Chrome 98 and Chrome 102, previously announced by this blog post.
 This was rolled back after stability and compatibility issues were discovered during the rollout.

-The identified issues were fixed for Chrome 102.
+The identified issues were fixed for Chrome 104.
 {% endAside %}

 ## What is Private Network Access (PNA)